rishikonapure/rishikonapure/README.md

-### Hi there 👋
+### Hi there 👋 I am Rushikesh

-I am a M.Tech Computer Science Student and aspiring Data Scientist.
-This repository contains my Masters project and other data science related projects.
+Machine Learning, Deep Learning, and Cloud Enthusiast.
+Like to explore new things, enhancing and expanding my knowledge each and every day!
+I like to play with data, execute analytical experiments, to create a positive impact across various domains and industries.

 I have hands on experience in Machine Learning, Natural Language Processing.
 Solid Programming expertise in Python, Object Oriented analysis/methodologies.